Strech/sidekiq-prometheus-exporter/README.md

 # Sidekiq Web (extream)

-If you are fine, that metrics will be exposed via Sidekiq web dashboard because you have it inside your private network or only Prometheus scraper will have an access to a machine/port/etc, then add a few lines into your web `config.ru`
+If you are ok with metrics being exposed via Sidekiq web dashboard because you have it inside your private network or only Prometheus scraper will have access to a machine/port/etc, then add a few lines into your web `config.ru`

 ```ruby
 require 'sidekiq/web'